tjesi/tjesi.github.io/_pages/academic.md

 Short paper: Verifiable Decryption for BGV, in submission.

-Lattice-Based Threshold Signatures.
-In progress.\
+Lattice-Based Threshold Signatures, in progress.\
 Joint work with Kamil Doruk Gur and Jonathan Katz.

-Lattice-Based DC-networks.
-In progress.\
+Lattice-Based DC-networks, in progress.\
 Joint work with Andreea Alexandru.

 Verifiable Mix-Nets and Distributed Decryption for Voting from Lattice-based Assumptions, in submission.\